R6B Zoning NYC

 Lets look at a specific zoning case study for a project in Gowanus, Brooklyn.
 This case study is for a multi family apartment building.
 We will be looking to determine how many square feet the final building can be and how many apartments we can put in the building as per the zoning regulations.
 There is a great deal of nuance in zoning we are only looking at a few major points here.

 The first thing we want to do is determine the allowable floor area.
 This requires us to know the FAR or Floor Area Ratio.
 FAR is a proportion between the property size and the allowable building square footage as per zoning.
 In R6B Zoning the FAR is 2.
-If you do inclusionary housing it is 2.2.
+If you do inclusionary housing it is 2.2, but we will not be looking at Inclusionary Housing here.
 Inclusionary housing means you reserve a percentage of your apartments for affordable housing.
-On this project the client was not interested in having affordable units.
-Lets review the math.

 The Zoning Lot is 85′ x 100′ and located on the Corner.